2b-t/realsense-ros2-docker/ReadMe.md

 ## 3. Debugging

 The Intel Realsense driver has several serious flaws/bugs.
 Probably the main one is that it is **closely connected to the [kernel version of the Linux operating system](https://github.com/IntelRealSense/librealsense/issues/9360)**.
 If the Dockerfile above do not work then you are likely unlucky and it is an incompatible version of the kernel of your host system and you will either have to [downgrade your kernel](https://linuxhint.com/install-linux-kernel-ubuntu/) or switch to another Ubuntu version that is officially supported.
-Furthermore from time to time the software will give you cryptic error messages, for some restarting the corresponding software component might help, for others you will find a fix googling and with others you will have to learn to live.
+Furthermore from time to time the software will give you cryptic error messages.
+For some restarting the corresponding software component might help, for others you will find a fix googling and with others you will have to learn to live.
-The Realsense are **pretty [picky about USB 3.x cables](https://github.com/IntelRealSense/librealsense/issues/2045)**.
+The Realsense is **pretty [picky about USB 3.x cables](https://github.com/IntelRealSense/librealsense/issues/2045)**.
 If your camera is detected via `rs-enumerate-devices`, you can see it `realsense-viewer` but can't output its video stream, then it might be that your cable lacks the bandwidth.
 Either you can try to turn down the resolution of the camera in the `realsense-viewer` or switch cable (preferably to one that is [already known to work](https://community.intel.com/t5/Items-with-no-label/long-USB-cable-for-realsense-D435i/m-p/694963)).